 Going beyond fixing the reactive mentality alone, OKRs leverage data to combat uncertainty.
 Key result progress is an active indicator of the health of your goals.
 In contrast to metrics like KPIs, OKRs show you in real time where the gaps in your execution are occurring.
 They allow you to pivot short-term decision making and structure long-term decision making through a proactive focus on data, not a protective lens of reactivity.

 How COOs can use OKRs to modernize operations

-Data is another important element of the modern operating model.
-When connecting strategy to execution, you need a way to inform your decision making as chief operating officer using more than instinct.
-By leveraging the OKR framework, you’re ideally positioned to create data-driven strategy and optimize operations toward that strategy.
+Data is another important element of the Modern Operating Model.
+When connecting strategy to execution, you need a way to inform your decision-making as chief operating officer using more than instinct.
+By leveraging the OKR framework, you’re ideally positioned to create a data-driven strategy and optimize operations toward that strategy.
 Automated key results reduce the labor of manual data inputs, giving you and your team more time to focus on progress.